 Disabled Students’ Allowance (DSA)

-Disabled Students’ Allowance is a government-funded grant that aims to help undergraduate and postgraduate university students with disabilities, long-term health conditions, or learning difficulties with any extra costs that may arise as a result of their disability during their time in education.
+Disabled Students’ Allowance is a government-funded grant that aims to help undergraduate and postgraduate university students with disabilities, long-term health conditions, or learning difficulties with any extra costs that may arise due to their disability during their time in education.

-This can include money towards costs for any specialist equipment, non-medical helpers (such as British sign language interpreters), any extra travel costs that arise because of your condition, as well any other disability-related study support.
+This can include money towards costs for any specialist equipment, non-medical helpers (such as British Sign Language interpreters), extra travel costs that arise because of your disability, and any other disability-related study support.

 Once your eligibility for DSA has been confirmed, you may be required to go through what’s called a ‘needs assessment’, which is designed to work out what help you can access through the scheme.

-To find out more about Disabled Student’s Allowance and to see if you’re eligible, why not take a look at the government website?
+To find out more about Disabled Students’ Allowance and see if you’re eligible, take a look at the government website.

 Teacher training bursaries and scholarships

-If you’re looking to return to education in order to become a teacher, then you might be eligible to apply for government-funded bursaries and scholarships to cover or contribute to the cost of your Initial Teacher Training (ITT).
+If you’re looking to return to education to become a teacher, you might be eligible to apply for postgraduate bursaries or scholarships to cover or contribute to the cost of training.

 Childcare grant

-If you’re responsible for children under the age of 15 (or under the age of 17 if they have special educational needs) and you’re looking to return to education full-time, then you might be worried about how you’re going to care for them.
+If you’re responsible for children under the age of 15 (or under 17 if they have special educational needs) and you’re looking to study a higher education course full-time, you might be worried about how you’re going to care for them.
 In this case, the government offers a grant to help with the cost of childcare.

-For information on the Childcare Grant and to see if you’re eligible, why not take a look at the government website?
+For information on the Childcare Grant and to see if you’re eligible, take a look at the government website.

 More resources…